ethanbutler/mixie/README.md

 This theme requires WordPress version 4.4 or later.

-Mixie requires [ACF Pro](https://www.advancedcustomfields.com/pro/) to be installed, though I hope to release a version which uses open-source meta fields in the future.
+Rotato requires [ACF Pro](https://www.advancedcustomfields.com/pro/) to be installed, though I hope to release a version which uses open-source meta fields in the future.

 ## Demo :construction: